zijin-qin/food-recipe-analysis/README.md

 - **Test Statistic:** Difference in means of saturated fat content of both groups.
 - **Significance Level:** 0.05 (If p-value < 0.05, we reject the null hypothesis.
 Otherwise, we fail to reject it.)

 We ran a permutation test based on the above.
 These are good choices because we are trying to determine whether the distribution of the two samples, the saturated fat content of the best-rated 20 recipes and worst-rated 20 recipes, are draws from the same population.
-Since we want to determine that, we want to use difference in means of saturated fat content of both groups as the test statistic because the saturated fat content is a numeric variable.
+Since we want to determine that, we want to use difference in means of saturated fat content of both groups as the test statistic because the saturated fat content is a quantitative variable.

 Our p-value was 0.1433, which meant our p-value > 0.05.
 We failed to reject the null hypothesis.
 This shows that there could be no difference between the saturated fat content of the top 20 rated recipes and bottom 20 rated recipes.

+## Framing a Prediction Problem

+### Problem Identification

+- **Our prediction question:** The number of minutes (‘minutes’) it takes to prepare a recipe given the recipe rating ('avg_rating').
+- **Type of problem:** Regression
+- **Response variable:** We chose the response variable 'minutes' because understanding the correlation between it and the recipe rating can help users plan their time more efficiently.
+- **Evaluation:** RMSE: RMSE penalizes larger errors more than smaller ones, which is crucial in providing accurate and reliable predictions for recipe preparation times.

+## Baseline Model

+We built a pipeline to predict 'minutes' using 'avg_rating' and 'tags'.
+Our categorical features are 'avg_rating' (ordinal) and 'tags' (nominal).
+Our quantitative feature is 'minutes', which we aim to predict.
+We preprocess the data by one-hot-encoding 'tags'.
+We then fit a linear regression model and evaluate its performance using RMSE and R^2.

+Our model performs at an RMSE of 713.4.
+The RMSE is the square root of the average squared error.
+The median number of minutes ('minutes') it takes to make a recipe is 39 mins.
+An RMSE of 713.4 indicates that the model's predictions will differ from the actual values by approximately 713.4 minutes, or ~11.90 hours.
+This is a rather large difference from the average recipe's cook time, so our model doesn't perform satisfactorily.
+To improve it for the final model, we plan on transforming existing features and fine-tuning our hyperparameters.

+## Final Model

+## Fairness Analysis